What is Tephrochronology?

 Because volcanic ash is rapidly and widely dispersed during large, explosive eruptions, tephrochronology provides a unique capability to tie together records of, for example, environmental change over long distances and connect land, lake, sea, and glacial ice records with a temporal resolution that is largely unmatched by other dating techniques.
-For example, ash from the large eruption which formed Crater Lake in Oregon has been identified at hundreds of locations in western North America, in at least one bog in eastern North America, in ocean floor sediments, and more than 5,000 km from it's source in Greenland ice.
+For example, ash from the large eruption which formed Crater Lake in Oregon has been identified at hundreds of locations in western North America, at a few sites in eastern North America, in ocean floor sediments, and more than 5,000 km from it’s source in Greenland ice.
 Similarly, White River ash from Alaska has been found as far away as Europe.

 The CU Tephra Lab